-The healthcare industry's transition from fee-for-service to value-based reimbursement models, which can include risk-sharing, bundled payment and other innovative approaches provide us and our Medical Groups with opportunities to provide new or additional services and to participate in incentive-based payment arrangements.
-There can be no assurance that such new models and approaches will be profitable to us or our Medical Groups, or that past performance under such VBC models will reflect future performance as the healthcare costs for these populations are not always under our control, depend upon the health acuity of such populations and subject to local practices and population demographics.
+Healthcare reform is causing some payers to transition from fee-for-service to value-based reimbursement models, which can include risk-sharing, bundled payment and other innovative approaches.
+While these models may provide us and our Medical Groups with opportunities to provide new or additional services and to participate in incentive-based payment arrangements, there can be no assurance that such new models and approaches will be profitable to us or our Medical Groups.
 Further, new models and approaches may require investment by us to develop technology or expertise to offer necessary and appropriate solutions or support to our Medical Groups, and we do not fully know the amount and timing for return of such investment at this time.
 In addition, some of these new models are being offered as pilot programs and there is no assurance that they will continue or be renewed.
-Many states in which these new value-based structures are being developed also lack regulatory guidance or a well-developed body of law for these new models and approaches, or may not have updated their laws or enacted legislation yet to reflect such new healthcare models.
+Many states in which these new value-based structures are being developed also lack regulatory guidance or a well-developed body of law for these new models and approaches, or may not have updated their laws or enacted legislation yet to reflect the new healthcare reform models.
 As a result, new and existing laws, regulations or guidance could have a material adverse effect on our operations and could subject us to the risk of restructuring or terminating our arrangements with our Medical Groups, as well as the risk of regulatory enforcement, penalties and sanctions, if state and federal enforcement agencies disagree with our interpretation of these laws.

 Regulation of downstream risk-sharing arrangements, including, but not limited to, capitation and other value-based arrangements, varies significantly from state to state.
 Some states require downstream entities and risk-bearing entities, or RBEs, to obtain an insurance license, a certificate of authority, or an equivalent authorization, in order to participate in downstream risk-sharing arrangements with payers.
 In some states, statutes, regulations and/or formal guidance explicitly address whether and in what manner the state regulates the transfer of risk by a payer to a downstream entity.
 However, the majority of states do not explicitly address the issue, and in such states, regulators may nonetheless interpret statutes and regulations to regulate such activity.
-If downstream risk-sharing arrangements are not regulated directly in a particular state, the state regulatory agency may nonetheless require oversight by the licensed payer as the party to such a downstream risk-sharing arrangement.
+If downstream risksharing arrangements are not regulated directly in a particular state, the state regulatory agency may nonetheless require oversight by the licensed payer as the party to such a downstream risk-sharing arrangement.
 Such oversight is accomplished via contract and may include the imposition of reserve requirements, as well as reporting obligations.
 Further, state regulatory stances regarding downstream risk-sharing arrangements can change rapidly and codified provisions may not keep pace with evolving risk-sharing mechanisms and other new value-based reimbursement models.
-Certain of the states where we currently operate, or may choose to operate in the future, and the Medicare Advantage program, regulate the operations and financial condition of risk bearing entities.
-These regulations can include capital requirements, stop loss insurance, licensing or certification, governance controls and other similar matters.
-While these regulations have not had a material impact on our business to date, as we continue to expand, these rules may require additional resources and capitalization, and add complexity to our operations.
+Certain of the states where we currently operate or may choose to operate in the future regulate the operations and financial condition of risk bearing entities.
+These regulations can include capital requirements, licensing or certification, governance controls and other similar matters.
+While these regulations have not had a material impact on our business to date, as we continue to expand, these rules may require additional resources and capitalization and add complexity to its business.